soroush/graphicsmagick/www/INSTALL-windows.rst

 Use From Another Package or Program
 -----------------------------------

   The GraphicsMagick gm utility may be executed as a sub-process by other programs.
-If gm utility is not in the systems executable search path (it should be since the GraphicsMagick install extends the path), then the utility should be executed via the complete path to the executable.
+If gm utility is not in the systems executable search path (it should be since the GraphicsMagick install extends the path by default), then the utility should be executed via the complete path to the executable.

   The `ImageMagickObject <ImageMagickObject.html>`_ COM object may be used to execute the gm sub-functions (e.g. "convert") without spawning a new process or causing Windows to pop up a window.
 The COM object supports multi-threaded concurrent use.
+Note that the COM object (and other components depending on proprietary libraries) is no longer included in the installation packages we create.
+If you need this, then you will need to build GraphicsMagick from source code.

   When GraphicsMagick is installed, entries are added to the Windows Registry so that other programs may obtain information regarding the